legendac/MusicWeb/README.md

 * start Express Node.js server with `gulp`,
 * start your Stardog server with `stardog-admin server start`

 The web app is then running at <http://localhost:5000>, Stardog running at <http://localhost:5820> .

-A Video of the Working Application is shown here -->  <https://www.youtube.com/watch?v=0CZT23sFdiM>

 Kudos to Rinke Hoekstra for his assistance along the way.